Arm-Examples/CMSIS-Stream_SDS_Demo/README.md

 ![replay_graph](Documentation/replay_graph.svg)

-The new `player` node is now playing the `sds` file `AudioRec`.
+The new `player` node is now playing the SDS file `AudioRec.0.sds`.

 In the replay graph, there is no more any filter.
 The energy and detection are done on the recorded filtered signal.

 Energy and detection nodes will give nearly the same result on the new recorded signal.
 The differences are due to the fixed point conversion.
-In the original graph, the `rms` node is working directly from the `float` output of the `IIR`.
-But, in this demo we have decided to convert the output of the `IIR` to fixed point before recording the filtered audio.
+In the original graph, the `rms` node is working directly from the `float` output of the `iir`.
+But, in this demo we have decided to convert the output of the `iir` to fixed point before recording the filtered audio.

-With `SDS` and `CMSIS-Stream` it is easy to record and replay from any point in the graph.
+With SDS and CMSIS-Stream it is easy to record and replay from any point in the graph!